danforthcenter/plantcv/docs/annotate_clickcount_correct.md

     - counter - ClickCount class object with points interactively corrected by the user
     - coor - list of coordinates of 'auto' detected points (coordinate output of detect_discs)
 - **Context:**
-    - Correct the number of objects in a binary image with information from the ClickCount class object (both remove and recover objects)
+    - Correct the number of objects in a binary image with information from the ClickCount class object (both remove and recover objects).
+Also returns a corrected ClickCount object with coordinates at the center of each object (rather than click location)
 - **Example use: *  *
     - Use in pollen germination detection